MarcoDiFrancesco/LittleProjects/Notes/Security.md

 ### OAuth 2.0

-The **OAuth 2.0** is a delegation protocol that lets users allow applications to access resources on thir behalf.
+The **OAuth 2.0** is a delegation protocol that lets users allow applications to access resources on their behalf.

 ***From now OAuth refers to Oauth 2.0***